AUSTRALIA AND THE SOUTH-WEST PACIFIC THEATRE

 No 9 Empire Flight Training School, RAAF

-He attended Hale School from 1920 to 1926.
-Upon leaving he joined his father's music business in central
+Ivan attended Hale School from 1920 to 1926.
+Upon leaving he joined his father's music business.

-He was another who lost his life under unfortunate circumstances during the course of the war - he in fact died of innoculation paralysis shortly after his service had begun.
+He was another who lost his life under unfortunate circumstances during the course of the war - he in fact died of inoculation paralysis shortly after his service had begun.

-Laid by the then retiring Deputy Headmaster of Hale School , Mr Roy Kelley.
+Placed by the then retiring Deputy Headmaster of Hale School, Mr Roy Kelley.